grz0zrg/fas/README.md

 FAS support OSC output of pixels data if the flag "WITH_OSC" is defined at compile time, OSC data is sent on the channel "/fragment" with data type "idff" and data (in order) "osc index", "osc frequency", "osc amplitude L value", "osc amplitude R value"

 With OSC you can basically do whatever you want with the pixels data, feeding SuperCollider synths for example, sending the data as an OSC bundle is WIP.

+### Jack

+FAS can use Jack instead of PortAudio (see [Build](#build)), this is recommended under Linux / embedded projets for maximum audio efficiency / reliability.

+Using Jack allow unlimited output / input channels so get rid of the PortAudio device channels limitation.

+Use `--output_channels` and `--input_channels` command-line arguments to configure Jack input / output ports.

+Note : FAS ports are not connected automatically. (`qjackctl` program can be used to connect ports)

 ## Technical implementation